SouthernMethodistUniversity/intro-to-python/_sources/jupyterlab.md

 ### Start JupyterLab using Anaconda Navigator

 While you can [install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) and [start JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) by using a shell command line interface, **in this workshop we will use the Anaconda Interface.**
 - You should already have Anaconda installed.
-If not, refer to anaconda.md
+If not, refer to the [Anaconda section](https://southernmethodistuniversity.github.io/intro-to-python/anaconda.html)
 - To start Anaconda, locate and open Anaconda Navigator from your system's application menu or by searching for it in the Start menu (Windows) or Launchpad (macOS).